chauhaan/Aylien_Terraform/Scale/README.md

 # Prerequisite before running Terraform script:

-Provide the required input in variables.tf with the instance id of python application server.
+1) Provide the required input in variables.tf with the instance id of python application server.

-Provide the host address of server where you want to run the ansible playbook in the hosts file
+2) Provide the AWS provider details in provider.tf

-Command to run the playbook:
+Command to run the terraform script:

-[If using key based authentication]

-ansible-playbook -i hosts scale.yml -u "username" --private-key="private_key_path"

-[If using password password authentication]

-ansible-playbook -i hosts scale.yml -u "username" -k
+terraform init

+terraform plan

+terraform apply